Alvimedica

-Alvimedica is a manufacturer of coronary stents, balloon catheters, diagnostic and guiding catheters.
-The company was founded in 2007 by Turkish businessmen and scientists living in Denmark and Sweden.
-The major intention of the company is investing in small and medium size medical device manufacturers to enable them to compete globally.
-The company made its first investment move by purchasing a medical device company called Nemed in Turkey in 2007.
-Following this, the company purchased an American company called In-Vivo, a manufacturer of angioplasty and angiography catheters, and one of the suppliers of Abbott Laboratories.
+Alvimedica is a manufacturer of medical devices, including coronary stents, balloon catheters, diagnostic and guiding catheters.
+The company was founded in 2007 by Turkish businessman İshak Alaton.

+Alvimedica’s headquarters are a 5,500 m² facility located at the free trade zone in Catalca, Istanbul, Turkey.
+Alvimedica has one of the biggest Class 10,000 cleanrooms in Europe.
+With an area of 700 m², Alvimedica's Good Manufacturing Practice-compliant facility contains the main assembly of catheter and stent systems.

+Current projects include renal and cranial intravascular stents.
+These include Coracto, the first drug-eluting stent developed and manufactured in Turkey.
+The company is also working on bio-degradable stents which completely dissolve in the vessel.

+Coracto SDS (Stent Delivery System)

-Alvimedica has one of the biggest Class 10.000 cleanrooms of Europe.
-An area of 700 m² - which also complies with GMP (Good Manufacturing Practice)'s standards - contains the main assembly of catheter and stent systems, including the first drug-eluting stent developed and manufactured in Turkey: Coracto.
-While Prof. Nicolaus Reifart of the Main-Taunus-Privatklinik in Germany performed the clinical studies, CVPath's well-known Cardiac Pathologist Prof. Renu Virmani conducted animal studies on Coracto SDS (Stent Delivery System) and announced the results at EuroPCR 2009.
+Coracto is a drug-eluting stent made with a bioabsorbable polymer.
+In 2010, a pre-clinical and clinical study were conducted on Coracto.
+Prof. Nicolaus Reifart of the Main-Taunus-Privatklinik in Germany performed the clinical studies, CVPath's well-known Cardiac Pathologist Prof. Renu Virmani conducted animal studies on Coracto SDS (Stent Delivery System) and announced the results at EuroPCR 2009.
 The study conducted by Dr. Virmani used confocal, scanning electron and light microscopy to examine reendothelialization and inflammation at 14 and 28 days of Coracto, a rapamycin-eluting stent, versus, a sirolimus-eluting stent (SES) and an everolimus-eluting stent (EES) and a bare metal stent (Constant) as a control in a healthy rabbit iliac model.
-The trial was not powered for significance, but results show that endothelial coverage of Coracto at 14 days was better than that of both EES and SES.
-As expected, the bare metal stent showed greatest endothelial coverage.
+The trial was not powered for significance, but results indicate that endothelial coverage of Coracto at 14 days was better than that of both EES and SES.
+As expected, the bare metal stent showed the greatest endothelial coverage.